 - An email statement from your Faculty Advisor indicating that they have approved your topic and are willing to direct your thesis the following year.

-All materials must be submitted electronically to the Honors Program Director, Professor Jessica Harland-Jacobs (email@example.com) by <date forthcoming>.
+All materials must be submitted electronically to the Honors Program Director, Professor Jessica Harland-Jacobs (firstname.lastname@example.org) by March 16, 2018.
 Professor Harland-Jacobs will determine your eligibility for the program by reviewing your materials, contacting your potential advisor, and confirming that you have met the minimum GPA requirement.
 You will be notified of your acceptance into the program by mid-April.